AviAvinav/kaam/README.md

 ## Contributing

-Contributing insructions to be released soon.
+Contributing insructions are there in the contributing.md file.

 ## License